computer-lab/computerlab.io/source/_posts/platform-separatism.md

 What's the difference between a social platform and a software (computing) platform?

-alignment of interests is an asset
+alignment of interests is an asset more important than

 Is it impossible to create a generic social platform?